Improving the Board View experience in GitHub Projects

 Packing more power into the Board, without the bloat

-Initially, I was exploring ways to improve scannability on Board view.
-But during testing, I uncovered a deeper behavior: users often ignored entire columns when boards became dense or shared across teams, but didn't want to hide it completely.
+Testing revealed a deeper user behavior: users ignored entire columns when boards became dense or shared across teams, but didn't want to hide them completely.

-Pushed for compress and collapse as quick actions, minimizing friction in fast-paced workflows.
+Pushed for both as quick actions, minimizing friction in fast-paced workflows

 Pitching different column views: collapsed and compressed